 Compliance with the GDPR, CCPA and other data privacy legislation is an ongoing process.
-While each piece of legislation that has been passed or proposed has different specific requirements, the basic goals are the same.
-From managing the processing of personal data properly to preventing a breach, there’s a lot companies are expected to do.
+While each piece of legislation that has been passed or proposed has different requirements, the basic goals are the same.
+From properly managing the processing of personal data to preventing a breach, there’s a lot that companies are expected to do.
 That means you can start working toward compliance without knowing all the details or having all the clarification coming down the pike from regulators, Kagan said.

 “It’s not too late to comply,” she said.
 “Disregard the fact that your sink is full of dishes.
 Don’t avoid it and put it off until tomorrow — just get started.”